Getting Started

 4. Review findings

 Each finding includes resource, region, estimated monthly waste, and recommended next steps.
-Use filters to focus by severity, region, account, and status.
+Use filters to focus by severity, region, account, status, and ownership.

 After the first scan, focus on: